nahidalam/NLPNotes/log.md

 # Notes on Natural Language Processing (NLP) - Log

+## I plan to learn and do hands on code on
+1. Word Embedding
+  - learn to use word2vec and/or BERT in Sentiment Analysis
+2. RNN and its variants like LSTM, bi-LSTM
+  - Implement LSTM in some problem
+3. Language models - ELMo, ULMFit, BERT  and code them up

 ## Day 1 : Jan 2, 2019

 **Today's Progress** : n-gram model, Bag-of-Word(BoW), Tf-Idf